mohith-j/community-colleges-scraping/README.md

-# Community-colleges-scrapping
+# Community College Scraping
-A repository to keep track of python scripts that we are using to web scrap data from Community Colleges in Georgia.
+A repository to keep track of python scripts that we are using to web scrape data from Community Colleges in Georgia.

-This web-scrapped data will be used by iQuadra's Marketing team to market their iQuizUAnswer product across various colleges
+This web-scraped data will be used by iQuadra's Marketing team to market their iQuizUAnswer product across various colleges